dave20874/probetest/README.md

 # probetest
 Analyze performance of a 3D printer probe on a build surface.

 The objective is to measure the surface of a 3D print bed in a small area, 5x5mm.

-## Process overview
+## Overview

 To collect the data, use prconsole to run probes.gcode and collect the output messages.

 Then, edit the output text into a CSV file with these columns:
 X, Y, Mean, Min, Max, Range, StdDev.

 Finally, view the results by running the Probes.ipynb Jupyter notebook.

-### Running Prconsole
+## Running Prconsole

 With a PC connected to the 3D printer, launch prconsole from a CMD window.
 Best start with a fresh command window since we'll be grabbing all the text from it in the post-processing steps.

 ```bash